Who We Are

 Conservation and Restoration of mountain ecosystems

-Each year, we aim to plant 5,000–7,000 native trees in Sagarmatha, Langtang, and Solukhumbu, restoring 10–15 hectares of degraded alpine ecosystem.
-By rehabilitating fragile slopes and protecting vital watersheds, this program reduces soil erosion, enhances climate resilience, and safeguards grazing lands that sustain yak herders and mountain livelihoods.
+Each year, we aim to plant 5,000–7,000 native trees in Sagarmatha, Langtang, and Solukhumbu, restoring 10–15 hectares of degraded alpine and sub-alpine ecosystem.
+By rehabilitating fragile slopes and protecting vital watersheds, this program reduces soil erosion, enhances climate resilience, and safeguards grazing lands that sustain livestock herders and mountain livelihoods.

 Climate Change Awareness & Adaptation